shaloo/docs.arcana/docs/faq/faq-gen.md

 ---

-??? an-faq "If an application uses wallet connector frameworks such as Wagmi, RainbowKit, WalletConnect or Web3-React, can the {{config.extra.arcana.wallet_name}} be plugged into those wallet connectors?"
+??? an-faq "If an application uses wallet connector frameworks such as Wagmi, RainbowKit, WalletConnect or Web3-React, can the in-app {{config.extra.arcana.wallet_name}} be plugged into those wallet connectors?"

      Yes.